Penn Relays: IC4A men's and ECAC women's relays

 The winning teams of these relays will receive an 8" plaque.
 Individuals on the second place team will receive silver medals.
 Individuals on the third, fourth and fifth place relays will receive bronze medals.
 If the times of winners of these races are faster than that of the college championship races, they will receive gold watches.

 High school Philadelphia, Tri-State, and consolation races

 The first place team will receive an 8" bronze plaque.
 Individuals on the winning relay will receive gold medals.
 Individuals on the second place relay will receive silver medals.
 Individuals on the third, fourth, and fifth plea teams will receive bronze medals.

-High school 4x400m and 4x800m and prep school 4x100m and 4x400m relays
+High school 4 × 400 m and 4 × 800 m and prep school 4 × 100 m and 4 × 400 m relays

 The first place team will receive an 8" bronze plaque.
 Individuals on the winning relay will receive gold medals.
 Individuals on the second place relay will receive silver medals.
 Individuals on the third place teams will receive bronze medals.